mukulagg606/Placement-Cell/README.md

 # SETUP

 1) Run `npm install` command in the terminal to install required dependencies
-2) Create a .env file in config directory of this project
-3) Write environment variables in .env file:
+2) Then, npm start command in the terminal.